 Practising these mental rehearsals conditions your mind to respond resiliently in a poker hand.

-Maintaining emotional control is a big part of being a winning poker player.
+Maintaining emotional regulation in poker is crucial for staying calm during challenging moments.
+Techniques like the 6-2-7 breathing method can help poker players manage stress, reducing the chances of tilt.
 To do this, practise emotional regulation techniques that will help you stay calm and focused no matter what happens at the table.

 The 6-2-7 breathing technique is a simple method for calming your nervous system and reducing anxiety.
 It involves inhaling through your nose for a count of six, holding your breath for two seconds, and then exhaling slowly through your mouth for a count of seven.